Teen son of Austintown teacher killed in Akron crash that led to tanker fire

-AKRON, Ohio (WKBN) – The son of an Austintown teacher was killed in a fiery tanker crash in Akron Tuesday morning.
+AKRON, Ohio (WYTV) – The son of an Austintown teacher was killed in a fiery tanker crash in Akron Tuesday morning.

 According to Fox 8 in Cleveland, the victim was 18-year-old Jared Marcum.
 Marcum was in a car that crashed into the Holland Oil and Gas tanker truck, Fox 8 reported.